 Learn the Logic

-Before you start mocking up screens in Balsamiq Mockups, take some time to discover the key information that will drive your design strategy.
+Before you start mocking up screens in Balsamiq Wireframes, take some time to discover the key information that will drive your design strategy.

 This is the first step towards synthesizing the vision for the product, how it aligns with the overall business goals, and how success (and failure) will be measured.
 You can use these interview questions as a base to work from.